thoas/django-metadata/README.rst

 -----

-With ``django-metadata`` you can attach metadata to any Django models, you will be able to links keys and theirs values to any instances.
+With ``django-metadata`` you can attach metadata to any Django models, you will be able to link keys and theirs values to any instances.

 Currently only Redis_ is supported with only redis-py_ as backend.